codinglead/codinglead.github.io/_posts/2019-10-02-local-storage.md

 permalink: /javascript/:title
 ---

-<code class="highlight__code">localStorage</code> allows you to access an object that lets you store strings with key-value pairs the browser.
+<code class="highlight__code">localStorage</code> allows you to access an object that lets you store strings with key-value pairs in the browser.
 If you store data that isn't a string it will convert it into a string. <code class="highlight__code">localStorage</code> does not have an expiration date.

 ## how to access local storage